News & Events

-Missionary families who have recently returned are encouraged to join us for two days of refreshing, equipping, and gaining tools and insights for adjustment.
+Missionary families and individuals who have recently returned are welcome!
+We encourage you to join us for two full days of refreshing, equipping, and gaining tools and insights for adjustment.
 Please register online or use our contact us form for more information.

-We hosted a ReEntry InterMission October 19-20 near the campus of Oklahoma Christian.
+We hosted a eEntry InterMission October 19-20 near the OC campus.